qrzn23/min/wip/magick/content.md

 #### IV

-It should also be remarked that every grade bas its peculiar magical formula.
+It should also be remarked that every grade has its peculiar magical formula.
 Thus, the formula of Abrahadabra concerns us, as men, principally because each of us represents the pentagram or microcosm; and our equilibration must therefore be with the hexa- gram or macrocosm.
 In other words, 5 0 = 6° is the formula of the Solar operation^[The Holy Qabalah (see Liber D in Equinox I, VIII, Supplement, and Liber 777) affords the means of analysis and application required.
-See also Equinox I, V, “The Temple of Solomon The King”.] but then 6°=5° is the formula of the Martial operation, and this reversai of the figures implies a very different Work.
+See also Equinox I, V, “The Temple of Solomon The King”.] but then 6°=5° is the formula of the Martial operation, and this reversal of the figures implies a very different Work.
 In the former instance the problem was to dissolve the microcosm in the macrocosm 5 but this other problem is to separate a particular force from the macrocosm, just as a savage might hew out a flint axe from the deposits in a chalk cliff.
 Similarly, an operation of Jupiter will be of the nature of the equilibration of him with Venus.
-Its graphie formula will be 7°=4°, and there will be a Word in which the character of this operation is described, just as Abrahadabra describes the Operation of the Great Work.
+Its graphic formula will be 7°=4°, and there will be a Word in which the character of this operation is described, just as Abrahadabra describes the Operation of the Great Work.

 It may be stated without unfairness, as a rough general principle, that the farther from original equality are the two sides of the equation, the more difficult is the operation to perform.